vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-- test "wall"

 create damage when agent is on self...

 - create events for temporarily moving something, as opposed to permanently editing the scene